 Cherished memories are worth preserving and discovering at our “jewel” of a museum—stories Elizabeth knows firsthand.
 Her family settled on a Pender Island farm in 1919.
 As a child in the 1950s, she grew up knowing many old timers, hearing tales of a runaway wagon with schoolchildren on board, logging on the "Shoot the Shoot" (Amies) Road, and having orcas under the rowboat while salmon fishing at James Point.
 Elizabeth has a teaching background, and trained in cultural and physical geography and sociology.
-When not producing board minutes, Elizabeth cares for her animals, gardens, researches her family's story, and watches birds.
+She enjoys caring for her animals, gardens, researches her family's story, and watches birds.
 She also co-facilitates Chronic Conditions and Chronic Pain courses for UVic.